Attention-Aligned Reasoning for Large Language Models: Implementation and evaluation details

 \subsection{Evaluation Details}

+Our experiments were conducted on the NVIDIA Quadro RTX 8000 GPU.
+To improve inference efficiency, we employ quantized inference, specifically NF4 4-bit quantization with FP16 computation.
+We observe some performance drop compared to full-precision inference, which is consistent with prior studies showing that quantization can negatively affect performance, particularly for smaller models and long reasoning generations~\citep{mekala2025does,liu2025quantization,li2025quantization}.

+To verify that our conclusions remain robust under full-precision inference, we further conduct a verification experiment on MATH-500 under full precision.
+The results show that {\selfanchor} consistently outperforms CoT across both models: Llama3.1 improves from 46.8 to 52.2, and Qwen3-4B improves from 81.6 to 90.4.
+This suggests that while quantization may affect absolute performance, the relative advantage of {\selfanchor} remains stable.

+During generation, we use greedy decoding.
 We adopt standard metrics used in prior work \citep{chuang2024dola,wang2023plan,zhou2024self}, including accuracy and exact match, for AQuA, BBH, T4D, and MATH.
-For GSM8K and StrategyQA, we follow the factual accuracy evaluation protocol introduced by \citet{chuang2024dola}.
+For GSM8K and StrategyQA, we follow the factual accuracy evaluation protocol introduced by \citet{chuang2024dola}.For the analysis presented in \autoref{sec:length}, we examine model performance across different reasoning chain lengths on Llama3.2-4B.

 To ensure consistent answer extraction, we prompt all models to conclude their response with the phrase: ``Conclude with the final answer using the format: ``Final answer": "$<$your answer$>$'' where $<$your answer$>$ denotes either a multiple-choice option or a string answer.
 We then apply task-specific heuristics to extract $<$your answer$>$ from the output.